 Treasury will use the Tribal employment information submitted to Treasury for the CRF in distributing funds based on employment.
 Tribes will be required to confirm their 2019 employment numbers do not need to be amended.
-In the event 2019 employment numbers need to be amended, Tribes will have the opportunity to do so prior to the second payment.
-Tribes that did not submit employment information to Treasury in 2020 will be able to do so.
+In the event 2019 employment numbers need to be amended, or if a Tribe did not submit employment information to Treasury under the CRF, Tribes will have the opportunity to do so prior to the second payment by submitting information pursuant to the employment instructions contained in the "Guidance to Tribes for Completing Supplemental Request for Information."